drejcreative/parcel-dev-setup/README.md

 [Visit App](https://drejcreative.github.io/parcel-dev-setup/)
 ![Project Screenshot](app.png)

 This is Parcel Development setup which has a good starting setup for website and web apps build.
-You can use the latest and greatest fro JavaScript world as it has Babel Integrated.
+You can use the latest and greatest from JavaScript world as it has Babel Integrated.

 > You can use CSS or SCSS or Both.
 It has Autoprefixer integrated.
 You can change Autoprefixer covering range in `package.json`.